bubulemaster/agt-nantes-2018/README.md

  * `sponsor` is the sponsor showcase
  * `timeline` is subpart of `banner` page.
 It's specifically for Agt Nantes 2018
  * `whatis` is where you explain what is your event
+ * `credits` is where you add mention for photo or other copyright

 ## Speakers section